Tinnitus doesn't need to spoil your life.

 How I Trained My Brain to Ignore Tinnitus

 I visited my GP and he checked that there was nothing to be done medically.
-Basically, I would need to learn to live with it.
+He told me that basically, I would need to learn to live with it.
+On the positive side, that reassured me that there was nothing serious going on.
+My advice is to get it checked out to allay any fears.

-I decided to take a fresh approach.
+I changed my approach.
 Instead of resisting, I adopted a “So what?” attitude.
 When I heard it, I acknowledged it with a shrug: “Oh, there it is.”
 Then I carried on as if it didn’t matter—because, truly, it didn’t.

 Over time, my brain learned that tinnitus was no more important than the hum of my fridge.
-And just like that, it faded into irrelevance.
+And just like that, most of the time it faded into irrelevance.

 Another shift that helped was changing the way I thought about tinnitus.
 If I told myself, “I have tinnitus,” I made it personal—it became part of my identity.
 Instead, I began to think of it as something happening in the background: “Oh, there’s that sound again.”